-The American Institutes for Research (AIR) has been awarded the contract for the administration of Minnesota's statewide assessments.
-Resources for District Assessment Coordinators, including test manuals and directions, test monitor directions, training resources, item samplers, and software downloads, are available on AIR's Minnesota Assessments web portal.
+American Institutes for Research (AIR) is the contractor for the administration of Minnesota's statewide assessments.
+Resources for District Assessment Coordinators, including test manuals and directions, test monitor directions, training resources, item samplers, and software downloads, are available on AIR's Minnesota Assessments web portal

 The Minnesota Comprehensive Assessments (MCAs) and alternate assessments (MCA-Modified and MTAS) are the state tests that help districts measure student progress toward Minnesota's academic standards and meet the requirements of the Elementary and Secondary Education Act (ESEA).
 Students take one test in each subject.
 Most students take the MCA, but students who receive special education services and meet eligibility criteria may take the MCA-Modified or the MTAS.
 Download Alternate Assessment Eligibility Requirements

 In order to be eligible for a diploma from a Minnesota public high school, all students must fulfill graduation assessment requirements in writing, reading, and mathematics.
 Based on the revisions to Minnesota Statutes, section 120B.30, the graduation assessment requirements have changed.